 From 2015 to 2016, he was on leave from Oxford and served in the Obama Administration, most recently as special advisor for international affairs to the Deputy Secretary of Energy.
 He has been a Fellow in History and Public Policy at the Harvard Kennedy School and a Research Fellow at Alphabet.
 In 2019, he co-edited an issue of the magazine Logic on China and technology.

-Julian's poems have been published by AGNI, Boston Review, The Nation, The New Republic, Ploughshares, and The Yale Review, and have received recognition from the Academy of American Poets and Best New Poets 2016 (selected by Mary Szybist).
-His poetry criticism and nonfiction essays have appeared in The Economist, the Washington Post, the Los Angeles Review of Books, and VICE magazine.
+Julian's poems have been published by AGNI, Boston Review, The Nation, The New Republic, PEN America, Ploughshares, and The Yale Review, and have received recognition from the Academy of American Poets and Best New Poets 2016.
+A sample of his work is here.
+His poetry criticism and nonfiction essays have been published by The Economist, Parnassus: Poetry in Review, the Los Angeles Review of Books, the Poetry Foundation, and the Washington Post.

 Education: University of Oxford, D.Phil. in History, 2018; Harvard College, A.B. in History, summa cum laude, 2013.